rkd006/Carbonate-Chemistry-Model/README.md

 # Carbonate Chemistry Model
-The objective of this project is to create a carbonate chemistry model that predicts CO2 losses to the atmosphere and CO2 requirements from algae raceway ponds.
-It is funded by the U.S. Department of Energy.
+The objective of this project is to create a carbonate chemistry model that predicts CO2 losses to the atmosphere and CO2 requirements as function of pH, alkalinity, kLa, temperature and salinity from algae raceway ponds.
+It is funded by the U.S. Department of Energy and part of the MAGIC (Marine Algae Industrialization Consortium) project headed by Duke University and Professor Zachary Johnson.

 ## Table of Contents
 * [Revelant Information and Equations](#relevant-information-and-equations)